Huxyshuu/TurtleGraphics-1/meetings/meeting_notes-week_47-21.11.2024.md

 - design more shapes saved as a txt file: heart, star, circle, rectangular, triangle, house.
 Giang
 - change line color and width: Xiwei
 - Do unit tests of each class
+- Gameify the turtle
+- Make a queue for commands
+- run valgrind on the project